Navy CDR James Rowney – Pearl Harbor

 Not only is this a visually appealing US Special Passport from 1955 that remains in near-mint and unused condition, but it also has a notable ownership history as it was once held by a US Navy Commander who served in both World War II (at Pearl Harbor and Midway) and the Korean War.
 Commander Rowney Pearl Harbor

 From 1959 to 1961, Rowney was assigned to the Bureau of Aeronautics.
-Following this, he spent the years 1962 to 1965 teaching at the Academy and went on to command two Naval Air Stations in California from 1965 to 1968.
-Ultimately retiring on July 31, 1968, Rowney received multiple commendations and service ribbons during his military career, retiring with the rank of captain.C
+From 1962 to 1965, he taught at the Academy, then commanded two Naval Air Stations in California until 1968.
+Captain Rowney retired on July 31, 1968, receiving commendations and service ribbons.

 On three separate occasions during the Pacific War, the Japanese announced that she had been sunk in battle, earning her the name “The Grey Ghost”.
 Enterprise earned 20 battle stars, the most for any U.S. warship in World War II, and became the most decorated US ship of World War II.